Malhar Thakar

-Malhar Thakar is an Indian actor who primarily works in the Gujarati film industry and theatre.
+Malhar Thakar (born 28 June 1990) is an Indian actor who primarily works in the Gujarati film industry and theatre.

 Biography

-He studied at Shree Ambe Vidyalaya and Sheth C. N. Vidyalaya, Ahmedabad.
+He studied at Navrang School (Navrangpura, Ahmedabad) and Sheth C. N. Vidyalaya, Ahmedabad.

-After nine years in theatre, he eventually broke into film roles.
+After nine years in theatre, he entered the Gujarati film industry.
 His debut film as the lead role was Chhello Divas (2015) which was commercially successful.
 His Love Ni Bhavai (2017) achieved critical and commercial success and ran for more than 100 days in theatres.
 Golkeri (2020) was also declared hit.

 In 2018, Thakar started his own production house, Ticket Window Entertainment.
 In April 2020, he announced the establishment of an NGO to help people affected during the COVID-19 pandemic in India.
 He debuted in Hindi cinema with his supporting role in Maja Ma (2022).

+He married actress Puja Joshi on 26 November 2024.